0k/shyaml/README.rst

                   further process it.
 If you know you have are dealing with safe literal value, then you don't need this.
                   (Default: no safe YAML output)

+        -q, --quiet
+                  In case KEY value queried is an invalid path, quiet mode will prevent the writing of an error message on standard error.
+                  (Default: no quiet mode)

         ACTION    Depending on the type of data you've targetted thanks to the KEY, ACTION can be: